 Still don’t believe us?
 Think about it: there’s no “A” in the numbers one through nineteen.
 Nor is there an “A” in any multiple of ten (twenty, thirty, forty…) or the word “hundred.”
 And there you have it: Those are all the words you need to spell the first 999 numbers on the number line.
 Not a single one contains an A!
 Finally, once you get to 1,000, it finally makes an appearance: one thousAnd.

-“A” might not show up in any numbers smaller than four digits, but it is the most common letter—by far—in our list of U.S. state names.
-Learn the only letter that doesn’t make that list.
+“A” might not show up in any numbers smaller than four digits, but it is the most common letter—by far—that appears in U.S. state names.
+Now you can learn the only letter that doesn’t appear in any state name.